JustinBilleci/learning-progress/README.md

 *February 20th, 2024*

 Eighth Log: The new Javascript course helped a ton and I feel much more confifent moving forward.
 I am in the process of moving this week and won't have much time to code but I'll try my best to make do.

++February 22nd, 2024*

+Ninth Log: I haven't been able to code much recently as I have been in the process of moving, I hope to do a lot more next week.
+Just thought I'd update this a little for transparency.